yezz123/fastango/README.md

 - Support UUID generator:
   - Create a custom UUID4 using the current timestamp.
   - Create a JWT token creator & verifier.
+- Create a simple Password hash using `hashlib`.
+- Create an Email Validator.

 ## Development 🚧